MFES-HB: Efficient Hyperband with Multi-Fidelity Quality Measurements: Experiments and Results

 \subsection{Empirical Analysis}

-Figure~\ref{fc_evaluation_exp} illustrates the results on FCNet, where we investigated (1) the feasibility of the low-fidelity measurements and (2) the effectiveness of MFES.
-Figure~\ref{parallel_setting} shows the results on four HPO tasks, where we studied the efficiency of \sys.
-Table~\ref{table_res} lists the test results in all experiments.
+Figures~\ref{fc_evaluation_exp} and ~\ref{exp:fcnet_automl1} illustrate the results on FCNet, where we investigated (1) the feasibility of the low-fidelity measurements and (2) the effectiveness of MFES.
+Figures~\ref{parallel_setting} and ~\ref{exp:fcnet_automl2} show the results on four HPO tasks, where we studied the efficiency of \sys.
+Table~\ref{table_res} lists the test results.
 Below, we will verify four insights based on these results.

 \textbf{Using low-fidelity quality measurements brings benefits.} Figure~\ref{fc_evaluation_exp} (a) shows the results of (1) the different versions of MFES that utilize the multi-fidelity measurements and (2) BOHB that uses the high-fidelity measurements only, on FCNet.
 MFES with single best surrogate means that it uses the base surrogate with the smallest ranking loss defined in Eq.\ref{rank_loss} to sample configurations in HB.
 MFES with equal weight means that, for each surrogate $M_i$, $w_i=\frac{1}{K}$.
-MFES refers to the proposed ensemble surrogate with ranking loss based weight calculation method.
+MFES refers to the proposed ensemble surrogate with a ranking loss based weight calculation method.
 We can observe that using low-fidelity measurements can bring benefits to achieve a faster convergence in HPO.